best-practice-and-impact/qa-of-code-guidance/book/managers_guide.md

 * It can be difficult to run code on other systems when dependencies are not documented.
 * Documenting dependencies allows others to reproduce the analysis more easily.

+### How can we further improve the quality of the code?

+* Code quality should improve over time, as your team learn more about good practices.
+They should consider which practices could be applied next to improve the code.
+* You should review training needs in your team and allow time for continous personal development of these practices.

 ### Which other systems have you run this on?

 * Code should not be dependent on a specific computer to run.
 Running it on a colleague's system can help to check this.
 * Container systems, like Docker, help to create reproducible environments to run code.

 ### How would we do a dual run?

 * For the highest risk analysis, the program should be written twice separately or with different tools.